Prince Richard, Duke of Gloucester: Activities

-Richard ended his architectural career in 1972, after the death of his elder brother Prince William, who crashed his plane in a flying competition.
+Richard ended his architectural career in 1972, after the death of his elder brother Prince William, who was killed in an air crash during a flying competition.
 Richard became heir apparent to his father's dukedom and had to take on additional family obligations and royal duties on behalf of the Queen.
-He became the second Duke of Gloucester (in the fifth creation of that title) upon the death of his father on 10 June 1974.
+He became Duke of Gloucester on his father's death on 10 June 1974.

-Richard was elected as a corporate member of the Royal Institute of British Architects (and FRIBA) in 1972.
-He is president of the Society of Architect Artists.
-He also serves as a commissioner of the Historic Building and Monuments Commission for England (English Heritage).
+He has been a corporate member of the Royal Institute of British Architects since 1972.
+He is president of the Society of Architect Artists, an honorary fellow of the Institution of Structural Engineers, and was a trustee of the British Museum, deputy chairman of the Historic Buildings and Monuments Commission for England and a commissioner of English Heritage between 1998 and 2001.
 He has been patron of construction charity Construction Youth Trust for many years.
-With his background in architecture, the Duke of Gloucester takes interest in the work of the trust and frequently visits their projects, in addition to giving his name to their long standing Duke of Gloucester Young Achiever's Scheme Awards.
-The Duke is also patron of the Architects Benevolent Society.
-The Duke is also vice president of Lepra, a UK based charity working towards a world free from prejudice and disability due to leprosy.
-As part of his active involvement in this role, he attends national and international events in support of the charity's work.
-He is royal patron of the UK branch of the charity Habitat for Humanity, royal patron of the St. George's Society of New York, and president of The London Society.
-A keen motorist, Prince Richard passed the Advanced Driving Test of the Institute of Advanced Motorists, of which he was president for more than 32 years.
+With his background in architecture, the Duke of Gloucester takes interest in the work of the trust and visits their projects, in addition to giving his name to their long standing Duke of Gloucester Young Achiever's Scheme Awards.
+He is patron of the Architects Benevolent Society.
+The Duke is vice president of Lepra, a UK-based leprosy charity; as part of this role, he attends national and international events in support of the charity's work.
+He is royal patron of the Society of Antiquaries of London (and elected FSA) since 2001, royal patron of the UK branch of the charity Habitat for Humanity, royal patron of the St George's Society of New York, and president of The London Society.
+A keen motorist, Richard passed the Advanced Driving Test of the Institute of Advanced Motorists, of which he was president for more than 32 years.
 On his appointment in 1971, it was recorded that the new president was "currently [driving] an Austin 1300", reflecting the modest image with which he has always been identified.
 He stood down as president in January 2005.

-The Duke of Gloucester, accompanied by the Duchess, represented his cousin Elizabeth II at the Solomon Islands independence celebrations on 7 July 1978.
+The Duke of Gloucester, accompanied by the Duchess, represented his cousin Elizabeth II at the Seychelles independence ceremonies on 26 June 1976 and again at the Solomon Islands independence celebrations on 7 July 1978.
 He served as a judge in Prince Edward's charity television special The Grand Knockout Tournament on 15 June 1987.